ironhack-labs/lab-wiki-countries/README.md

 Instead of relying on the static data coming from a `json` file, let's do something more interesting and get our the data from an actual API.

 Let's make a `GET` request to the URL https://countries.tech-savvy.tech/countries and use the data returned from the response as the list of the countries.
 You can use either `fetch` or `axios` to make the request.
+You may want to check the lifecycle method [`componentDidMount`](https://reactjs.org/docs/react-component.html#componentdidmount).

 The request should happen first thing when the application loads, therefore think about when and from where we should make the request to the API.